The Importance of Teaching the Holocaust

 In one recent survey of adults under 40, 63% did not know that six million Jews were murdered during the Holocaust.
 In fact, more than 1 in 10 of those surveyed did not know the word “Holocaust” at all.
 This has led many to call for an increase in education surrounding this deeply tragic time in history.
 Jewish Family & Community Services (JFCS) is working to do just that through its Holocaust Education program.
 This new initiative, made possible partly through a generous grant from The Theodore and Pauline Cohen Charitable Trust, is designed to help educators teach students about the Holocaust.

 Available resources include:

 Holocaust Survivors Speakers Bureau

 Holocaust survivors and second-generation family members share their stories.
 Available for in-person and virtual talks

 Teacher Training & Additional Resources

-Contact us with any specific needs you have
+We will help facilitate any specific needs you have

 ABOUT THE FRISCH FAMILY HOLOCAUST MEMORIAL GALLERY